minetest/minetest/doc/lua_api.md

 * `minetest.registered_entities`
     * Map of registered entity prototypes, indexed by name
     * Values in this table may be modified directly.
+> [!NOTE]
-      Note: changes to initial properties will only affect entities spawned afterwards, as they are only read when spawning.
+> Changes to initial properties will only affect entities spawned afterwards,
+> as they are only read when spawning.
 * `minetest.object_refs`
     * Map of object references, indexed by active object ID
 * `minetest.luaentities`